-Service Area Demographics.
-The Service Area consists of Nassau and Suffolk Counties in Long Island (with certain limited exceptions) and a small portion of Queens in New York City known as the Rockaways.
-According to Bureau of Labor Statistics data, the population of the Service Area (excluding the Rockaways portion) was approximately 2.9 million as of December 31, 2014, which represents very modest growth since December 31, 2009.
-As of December 31, 2014, the Authority had approximately 1.1 million customers in the Service Area, which was relatively stable as compared to December 31, 2009.
+The Service Area consists of Nassau and Suffolk Counties in Long Island (except for the Nassau County villages of Freeport and Rockville Centre and the Suffolk County village of Greenport, each of which has an individually owned municipal electric system that supplies and distributes electricity to ultimate consumers within those municipalities) and a portion of Queens County in the City of New York known as the Rockaways.
+According to Bureau of Census data, the population of the Service Area was approximately 3.0 million as of July 1, 2021, which represents a slight increase since July 1, 2016.
+As of December 31, 2021, the Authority had approximately 1.2 million customers in the Service Area, which was a small increase from December 31, 2016.

 Long Island is a significant regional economy that benefits from its proximity to Manhattan, but also generates its own income, employment, and regional output.
-Long Island's assets include a highly skilled labor force, close proximity to New York City, 19 colleges and universities and core research institutions, such as Brookhaven National Laboratory, Cold Spring Harbor Laboratory, and the technology and science developmental centers at Stony Brook and Farmingdale Universities that specialize in the areas of biotechnology, computer sciences, wireless and internet technologies, and energy.
-Long Island also has a highly desirable suburban life style that attracts many individuals to live, work and vacation within the area.
+Long Island has a highly skilled labor force, close proximity to New York City, over 20 colleges, universities and core research institutions, such as Brookhaven National Laboratory, Cold Spring Harbor Laboratory, and the technology and science developmental centers at Stony Brook and Farmingdale Universities that specialize in the areas of biotechnology, computer sciences, wireless and internet technologies, and energy.
+Long Island also has a highly desirable suburban lifestyle that attracts many individuals to live, work and vacation within the area.

 The Long Island economy benefits from high average personal income and a service-based economy.
-According to recent data published by the U.S. Bureau of the Census and Bureau of Labor Statistics, the Long Island median household income is substantially above the national average
+According to 5-year estimate data published by the United States Bureau of the Census, Nassau and Suffolk Counties had median household incomes of \$120,036 and \$105,362 (in 2020 dollars), respectively, compared to a national median of \$64,994.

-The table below shows Long Island's unemployment rate as compared with the national and State unemployment rates for the periods shown:
+The table below shows Long Island's unemployment rate as compared with the national and State unemployment rates for the periods shown (as described above under "RECENT DEVELOPMENTS - Impacts from the Coronavirus and COVID-19 Pandemic," United States, State and Service Area unemployment rates were severely impacted by COVID-19):